 Expat sites can also be a good place to gather information, since people living in the Philippines longer-term likely have some experience with visiting the dentist there.
 Check out our article with reviews from Philippines dental patients so you can learn from their experiences.

-To get you started, here is a video from Charlie, who visited a dentist in the Philippines for root canals and extractions:
+To get you started, here is a video from Kyle, a vlogger who visited a dentist in the Philippines for quite a bit of dental work:

 Booking a package